honzajavorek/honzajavorek.cz/README.md

 Each commit to `main` runs a [GitHub Actions](https://github.com/features/actions) build which automatically deploys the site to [GitHub Pages](https://pages.github.com/).
 The configuration is in `.github/workflows/build.yml`.

 As certain content on the homepage is dynamic, the site should be re-generated at least once a day.
 This is achieved using a scheduled workflow (see `.github/workflows/build.yml`).

+## ✉️ Telegram Integration

+There is a Telegram channel at [t.me/honzajavorekcz](https://t.me/honzajavorekcz).
+GitHub Actions build (see `.github/workflows/build.yml`) runs the `telegram.py` script.
+The script checks whether the last article has been already posted to the Telegram channel.
+If not, it posts it there (Telegram bot account) and records the link to the article as `Telegram-Comments` meta data.
+This is also how next time the script knows that the article is already posted.
+The change is persisted by a next step in GitHub Actions, which commits the information back to the source and pushes to the repository.

+Honza also uses the channel for sharing links to stuff he finds interesting.
+The `weeknotes.py` script then checks the channel history (Telegram API account), collects links shared since the last weeknotes, and persists them as a list at the bottom of the weeknotes article.
+This has been previously handled by [Pocket](https://getpocket.com/) and the [pocket-recommendations](https://github.com/honzajavorek/pocket-recommendations) library, but Honza doesn't fancy those anymore.

 ## 📪 Domain